reaktoro/reaktoro/docs/markdown/tutorial.md

 When modeling chemically reactive processes, one has to define a *chemical system*.
 The chemical system definition comprehends all possible phases that could exist for the modeling problem of interest.
 Examples of phases include aqueous, gaseous, liquid, and solid solutions, pure minerals, plasma.

-Which phases should I consider when defining the chemical system?
+Which phases should one consider when defining the chemical system?
 Selecting an appropriate set of phases not always is a straightforward task.
 For example, when modeling the chemical reactions within an aqueous solution, either using chemical equilibrium or chemical kinetics models, it is clear that the chemical system should consider an *aqueous phase*.
 However, suppose this computational modeling is performed at various temperature conditions so that the following possible scenarios can exist:

 * What if a decrease in temperature causes the aqueous solution to precipitate one or more mineral phases?
 * What if an increase in temperature causes gases to exsolve?